ppilloww/root/readMe.txt

 // This command copies all static files from your apps to the STATIC_ROOT directory specified in your settings file. python manage.py collectstatic

-{//Models.py migrieren Step 1/2
+//Models.py migrieren Step 1/2
 python manage.py makemigrations

 //SQL erstellen step 2/2
-python manage.py migrate}
+python manage.py migrate